z26zheng/azure-documentdb-odata-sql/README.md

 The options can be combined with bit operators such as ```(TranslateOptions.SELECT_CLAUSE | TranslateOptions.WHERE_CLAUSE)```.
 One common usage is ```(TranslateOptions.ALL & ~TranslateOptions.TOP)```, this combination enables all translation but TOP.
 The reason to disable TOP is that when performing pagination, DocumentDB ignores [continuation token in FeedOptions](https://msdn.microsoft.com/en-us/library/microsoft.azure.documents.client.feedoptions.requestcontinuation.aspx) if TOP exists.
 Therefore, the best practice is to use ```FeedOptions``` to perform TOP operation in DocumentDB.

 ## Release Notes
+* 2.0.21 Added support for collections at deeper levels
 * 2.0.19 Added support for SELECT VALUE c
 * 2.0.18 Added support for JOIN for entity with Id
 * 2.0.16 Added support for JOIN